aigamedev/scikit-neuralnetwork/README.rst

 Getting Started
 ---------------

 The library supports both regressors (to estimate continuous outputs) and classifiers (to predict classes).
-This is ``sklearn`` compatible API:
+This is the ``sklearn``-compatible API:

 .. code:: python